yesvods/toapi/README.md

 # then visit localhost:3000/job/3616345
 ```

 That's all, can't be simple much more.
+Read more about [example](example).

 ## NPM